jonathlt/thermoclock/README.md

 Example layout for the circuit is below.
 Use a USB A to micro B cable for power and any programming.
 ![Layout](thermoclock_bb.png "Breadboard Layout")

-Display		NodeMCU
+Display&nbsp;&nbsp;&nbsp;NodeMCU

-SCL		D1
+SCL&nbsp;&nbsp;&nbsp;D1

-SDA		D2
+SDA&nbsp;&nbsp;&nbsp;D2

-DS18B20		NodeMCU
+DS18B20&nbsp;&nbsp;&nbsp;NodeMCU

-1		GND
+1&nbsp;&nbsp;&nbsp;GND

-2		D4
+2&nbsp;&nbsp;&nbsp;D4

-3		3V3
+3&nbsp;&nbsp;&nbsp;3V3
 #### Connecting to WiFi ####
 The clock uses wifi to get accurate time from the internet.
 To connect to your WiFi network, connect to the "Thermoclock" WiFi station on a mobile phone.
-Enter your wifi ID and password here so the clock has access.
+Enter your wifi ID and password in the web page that is displayed when you open a browser so the clock has access.
 #### Compiling the program
 Add the ESP8266 Oled Driver for SSD1306 by Daniel Eichorn, Fabrice Weinberg Version 3.2.5